-During the life-cycle of a core system replacement project, you'll discover requirements gathering can take place before the project starts as well as throughout various phases of the implementation itself.
+During the life cycle of a core-system replacement project, you'll discover that requirements gathering can take place before the project starts as well as throughout various phases of the implementation itself.
 If this timing seems counterintuitive, it's important to remember that many different types of requirements must be collected.

-Project requirements, business requirements, functional requirements, technical requirements, and configuration requirements are just some of the specifications that need to be defined and documented, and a portion of these are best identified once the project is underway.
+Project requirements, business requirements, functional requirements, technical requirements, testing requirements, and configuration requirements are just some of the specifications that need to be defined and documented, and a portion of these are best identified once the project is underway.

-Regardless of when the requirements are assembled or what they apply to, Change Healthcare has identified five general rules that can help streamline and optimize the collection process.
-Modernizing your Core Systems

-These recommendations reflect lessons we've learned over the course of multiple successful implementations during the past decade:
+Change Healthcare Consulting has developed five general rules that can help streamline and optimize the requirements-collection process.
+These recommendations reflect lessons we've learned over the course of multiple successful implementations over the past decade:

-- 1. Focus on Business: Too often, we see requirements that mimic processes in the legacy system instead of focusing on the business requirement or system-agnostic prerequisite that is born from the actual business need. - 2.
-Engage Stakeholders: Gathering requirements without involving key stakeholders is simply impossible.
-Make sure you block out time with each stakeholder to discuss their specific business need.
-Doing so ahead of time will help ensure stakeholders are committed to participating in the process. - 3.
-Avoid Ambiguity: Most stakeholders generally have only a high-level idea of what is needed.
-It is therefore critical that requirements gathering include facilitated sessions wherein each stakeholder is walked through their idea of the required functionality.
+- 1. Focus on Business.
+During implementation, it's important to keep current and future system functionality out of mind.
+Instead, focus on gathering requirements specific to the needs of the business. - 2.
+Engage Stakeholders.
+Gathering requirements by involving key stakeholders can help avoid changes or new requirements being identified late in the project, which can cause delays and add to project costs.
+Block out time with stakeholders to discuss their specific business need.
+Doing so will help commit stakeholders to participating in the process. - 3.
+Avoid Ambiguity.
+Most stakeholders have a high-level idea of what's needed.
+It is critical that requirements gathering include facilitated sessions where all stakeholders are walked through developing process flows that align with business functionality.
 These discussions can illuminate the actual business need and should lead to the evolution of a detailed requirement.
 Business process flows also are valuable tools for mapping the business need to help ensure no requirements are missed. - 4.
-Follow Documentation Standards: Many templates are available for documenting business requirements.
-No matter which one you select, it is important to consistently document requirements using the same form and approach.
-All business requirements should be captured in a manner that will serve as a traceability matrix and can live beyond the core system replacement project.
-This will enable tracing back to test scenarios, coding/development items, business process alignment needs, and the like.
-For development items, capturing the system-agnostic requirement within the same document that contains the technical solution, user-testing expectations, and all approvals and revisions provides a comprehensive Business Requirement Technical Design document. - 5.
-Follow the Change Control Process: If not appropriately terminated at some agreed-upon future point, business requirement gathering can become a revolving door and an unending exercise.
-We forget one key point and then remember another, then realize what we said isn't quite what we thought-and on and on it goes.
-Unless you want the scope, configuration build, and custom development to continue forever, it is critical to establish a formal process for completing the gathering process and approving the business requirements.
-A procedure should simultaneously be implemented that requires any subsequent revision-including adds, changes, or deletions-to undergo a structured, disciplined change control process that takes into account cost and benefit.
+Follow Documentation Standards.
+Developing a consistent approach to documentation standards will be important for requirements gathering.
+All requirements should be captured in a manner that will allow traceability through configuration development and testing.
+This will enable tracking back to test cases, coding/development items, and business process alignment needs.
+Business and Technical Design documents are good tools for documenting how requirements will be implemented, as well as for confirming that identified requirements are included in the design. - 5.
+Follow the Change-Control Process.
+The change-control process is designed to capture any requirements that were missed during the requirement-gathering phase.
+Its purpose is to document impacts of a missed requirement.
+It is critical to establish a timeframe for completing the requirement-gathering phase.
+A procedure should simultaneously be implemented that requires any subsequent revision-including adds, changes, or deletions-to undergo a structured, disciplined change-control process that takes into account cost and benefit.
 Each organization's culture will determine where approval authority ultimately resides and whether a team or certain individuals should have this authority.
-Change Healthcare can provide a range of guidance to effectively manage change control and governance procedures.

 A core system replacement project can be overwhelming, stressful, and relentlessly challenging.
 However, we've learned over the past decade that by properly documenting requirements before the design solution begins and by keeping the right people involved, you'll create a solid foundation on which to build your new core system.
-If you are planning to undertake a core system replacement project, feel free to reach out to Change Healthcare so we can share what we've learned.
+If you are planning to undertake a core-system replacement project, feel free to reach out to Change HealthcareConsulting so we can share what we've learned.